11. Handling Categorical Data

 ## 4 M 30 KE

 The three columns are: sex, age (in 10-year brackets), and country.
-We can of course analyse the data distribution in each column individually, however, some interesting patterns might also arise when we study the combinations of levels of different variables.
+We can, of course, analyse the data distribution in each column individually, but this we leave as an exercise.
+Instead, we note that some interesting patterns might also arise when we study the combinations of levels of different variables.

 Here are the levels of the sex and age variables: